Unpacking the Report of the Experiential Learning Task Force — Spring 2018

 Teaching and Supporting Students with Autism and/or Anxiety — Spring 2017

 This interactive session will focus on challenges faced by students with autism or anxiety, alone or in combination.
 Specific strategies for teaching and supporting will be described, and participants will have an opportunity to share experiences and ask questions.
-Director of Learning Accessibility, Diane Schowalter, and Health and Counseling Center Counselor, Mary Belknap, will present.
+Health and Counseling Center Counselor, Mary Belknap, will present.

 Soliciting and Using Student Feedback During the Semester — Spring 2017